src-d/kmcuda/README.md

             or tuple(raw device pointer (int), device index (int), shape (tuple(number of samples, number of features))).
             In the latter case, negative device index means host pointer.
-Optionally, the tuple can be 2 items longer with preallocated device pointers for centroids and assignments.
+Optionally, the tuple can be 2 items longer with preallocated device pointers for centroids and assignments. dtype must be float32.

 **clusters** integer, the number of clusters.

 **tolerance** float, if the relative number of reassignments drops below this value, stop.

+**init** string or numpy array, sets the method for centroids initialization,
-**init** string, sets initialization method, may be "kmeans++", "random" or "import".
+         may be "kmeans++", "random" or numpy array of shape \[**clusters**, number of features\]. dtype must be float32.

 **yinyang_t** float, the relative number of cluster groups, usually 0.1.